cdevairakkam7/notes/Can Aurora Replace RDS as Prod DB.md

 * Aurora does not have M type instances

 ### Additional Features -
 * Database cloning - One can quickly create clones of all databases in the cluster.
-This is faster than restoring Amazon RDS for MySQL from a snapshot.
+This is faster than restoring Amazon RDS from MySQL from a snapshot.
 * Cluster Cache Management - When a writer instance fails, we designate a specific replica as the failover target.
 This replica will update the cache of the writer instance
-* Serverless - DB cluster starts, scales and shuts down automatically based on our Ruby application needs.
+* Serverless - DB cluster starts, scales and shuts down automatically based on our  application needs.
 This feature is mainly suitable for infrequent, intermittent or unpredictable workloads
 * Global Database - A single Aurora database can span across multiple regions to enable fast local reads and quick disaster recovery.
-    * Global database uses storage based replication to replicate database across multiple regions with a typical latency of less than
+    * Global database, uses storage based replication to replicate database across multiple regions with a typical latency of less than
 1 second
 * Query Plan Management - With this we control how and when the execution plan changes .
     * Query optimizer is restricted to our plan[^8]